cruftex/jsr107-test-zoo/README.md

 # TCK tests for all JSR107 implementations

-This project uses the maven test runner to execute JSR107 TCK tests for all currently available compatible open source cache implementations.
+This project uses the maven test runner to execute JSR107 TCK tests for available open source cache implementations.
 These are:

   * JCache RI
   * Ehcache